 - Don’t apply for SSD benefits until after you stop working.
 If you can still work – even part-time – that tells the SSA you’re not truly disabled from SVT episodes.
 They will not approve SSD claims from people who can still complete their job duties.

 - Gather all relevant medical records and submit those along with your SSD claim paperwork.
 It’s true that the SSA can simply pull your records after you apply, but it takes much, much longer.
 They’ll request all medical records from any doctors you list on the form.
-Then, they’ll go through to find the ones they think are relevant.
-This could add as much as a year to your total wait time before you receive SSD benefit approval.
+Then, they’ll go through to find the ones they think matter most.
+This could add as much as a year to your total wait time before you receive SSD benefits.

-- Ask your doctor to type up a statement explaining how your SVT “functionally limits” your daily activities.
-Note that this is NOT a letter from your doctor that simply says, “I diagnosed ____ on (date) as disabled with SVT.”
+- Ask your doctor to type up a statement about how your SVT “functionally limits” your daily activities.
+Note that this is NOT a letter from your doctor that simply says, “I was diagnosed ____ on (date) as disabled with SVT.”
 Instead, ask your doctor to provide a written statement describing how your condition limits your ability to perform everyday activities.
-For example: Can you clean, do dishes/laundry, cook, and generally care for yourself without help?
+For example: Can you clean, do dishes, laundry, cook, and generally care for yourself without help?
 What about transportation?
 (In other words, is it “unsafe” for you to drive to and from work because you might pass out?)

 - Have a Social Security attorney file your SSD application for free.
 This service costs you nothing if you don’t win benefits.
-If you do, then your attorney receives a small, one-time fee deducted from your lump-sum payment.
+If you do, then your attorney receives one small fee taken from your back benefit award.
 You will never pay anything out of your own pocket.
 This ensures your paperwork is correct, you have representation to handle your appeal if denied and maximizes your SSD amount.

 You May Qualify for Legal Assistance

-People who have an attorney file their SSD claims are 2x more likely to get benefits right away.
-Those who qualify for legal assistance through this website typically get $10,000 in lump-sum backpay as well as monthly benefits.
+People who have an attorney file their SSD claims are 3x more likely to get benefits right away.
+Those who qualify for legal assistance through this website usually get $13,000 in back pay as well as monthly benefits.
 If the SSA won’t approve your application, then you pay $0 for legal assistance.
-But if you do win, then you’ll only pay a small, one-time fee according to federal law.
+Your disability lawyer only receives payment after you do.